abhishek-kumar-code/Redfish_Public/Specification.md

 #### USN format

 The UUID supplied in the USN field of the service shall equal the UUID property of the service root.
-If there are multiple / redundant managers, the UUID of the service shall remain static regardless of redundancy fail-over.
+If there are multiple / redundant managers, the UUID of the service shall remain static regardless of redundancy failover.
 The Unique ID shall be in the canonical UUID format, followed by '::dmtf-org'

 #### M-SEARCH response